melampyge/kod/books/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"

-Note: download mnist.pkl.gz seperately from M. Nielsen's Github
+Note: download mnist.pkl.gz and data_1000.json seperately from
+M. Nielsen's Github

 This repository contains code samples for my (forthcoming) book on "Neural Networks and Deep Learning".